joelhans/Jekyll-AJAX/README.md

-# What is This Monstrosity? #
+# This repository is unmaintained.
+Forks are welcome.

+## What this does ##

 Jekyll, despite being a static site generator, is very HTML5 History- and AJAX-friendly.
 The key lies in [History.JS](https://github.com/balupton/history.js), built by Benjamin Arthur Lupton, and a small piece of Javascript.

-## What this does ##

 By utilizing History.JS, we can make any Jekyll-built site use AJAX and a bit of jQuery magic to load content *without* refreshing the page, and *with* all the cleanliness of the HTML5 pushState functionality.